-Equipment is stated at historical cost less accumulated depreciation and accumulated impairment losses.
-Equipment is depreciated over its estimated useful lives.
+Property, plant and equipment is stated at historical cost less accumulated depreciation and accumulated impairment losses.
+Property, plant and equipment is depreciated over its estimated useful lives.
 The cost of an item includes the purchase price and directly attributable costs to bring the asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
-Where an item of equipment comprises major components with different useful lives, the components are accounted for as separate items of equipment.
+Where an item of property, plant and equipment comprises major components with different useful lives, the components are accounted for as separate items of property, plant and equipment.